 Pursuant to the Master Indenture, all Revenues related to each Series of Bonds, in addition to other amounts, are to be deposited into the subaccount of the Revenue Fund related to such Series of Bonds.
 On the last business day prior to each Bond Payment Date, the Trustee is required to make certain transfers of amounts from each Series subaccount of the Revenue Fund, to the extent moneys are available, to various Funds and Accounts in a certain priority, as provided in the Master Indenture.
 See Appendix C-"SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE-Revenue Fund-Allocation of Revenues from the Revenue Fund."
-Among these transfers, the Trustee is to deposit into: (i) the related subaccount of the related Class Special Redemption Account, the Loan Recycling Account (at the election of the Authority), or any combination of the two, the amount needed, if any, to ensure that the Class Asset Requirement for the related Series of Bonds will be met on such Bond Payment Date; and (ii) each unrelated subaccount of the related Class Special Redemption Account, on a proportionate basis with all such unrelated subaccounts, the amount of any deficiency resulting from the lack of moneys sufficient to make the deposit described in (i).
+Among these transfers, the Trustee is to deposit into: (i) the related subaccount of the related Class Special Redemption Account, the Loan Recycling Account (at the election of the Authority), or any combination of the two, the amount needed, if any, to ensure that the Class Asset Requirement for the related Class Special Redemption Account, on a proportionate basis with all such unrelated subaccounts, the amount of any deficiency resulting from the lack of moneys sufficient to make the deposit described in (i).